Perfectly Secure Communication, based on Graph-Topological Addressing in Unique-Neighborhood Networks: Problem Statement

 \section{Problem Statement}

-We study the problem of characterizing a node $v\in V$ based only on its graph-topological neighborhood, i.e., we are interested in graphs with the following property: \begin{definition}[Unique-Neighborhood Network] A graph $G=(V,E)$ is a \ac{UNN}, if the mapping $v\in V\mapsto \nb(v):=\set{w: \set{v,w}\in E}$ is injective. \end{definition}
+We study the problem of characterizing a node $v\in V$ based only on its graph-topological neighborhood, i.e., we are interested in graphs with the following property: \begin{definition}[Unique-Neighborhood Network] A graph $G=(V,E)$ is a \emph{\ac{wUNN}}, if the mapping $v\in V\mapsto \nb(v):=\set{w: \set{v,w}\in E}$ is injective.
+We call it a \emph{(strong) \ac{UNN}}, if no neighborhood is a subset of another node's neighborhood.
+That is, for every $v$, there is some $u\in\nb(v)$ with $u\notin\nb(w)$ for all $w\neq v$. \end{definition}

 The existence of such graphs is immediate by simple examples, such as lines (Figure \ref{fig:unn-line}), circles, or the complete graph.
 The property, however, may arise or vanish upon adding edges.
-For instance, the graph in Figure \ref{fig:unn} is a \ac{UNN}, but loses this property upon adding the edge $\set{2,4}$ to it, as in Figure \ref{fig:non-unn}.
+For instance, the graph in Figure \ref{fig:wunn} is a \ac{wUNN}, but loses this property upon adding the edge $\set{2,4}$ to it, as in Figure \ref{fig:non-unn}.
 It regains unique-neighborhoods, however, when the edges $\set{1,3}$ and $\set{2,4}$ are added (Figure \ref{fig:unn-complete-graph}).

+The distinction between weak and (strong) \ac{UNN} is necessary because the latter lend themselves better to authentication matters: looking at the graph in Figure \ref{fig:wunn}, node 2 has neighbor set $\set{1}$ which is contained in the neighborhood $\set{1,3}$ of node 4 as well, so node 4 could use a subset of its neighbors to mimic being node 2, based on neighbor sets (only).
+Likewise, node 1 could pretend being node 3, because it has, among others, also the neighbors that node 3 knows, and could use those nodes for impersonating 3.
+Node 3, in turn, could not do this, as long as 1 uses its full neighbor set of authentication.
+This possibility vanishes if no neighborhood is a strict subset of another neighborhood.